- Identifying a Research Problem

 - Use the literature survey to motivate and justify your problem.

 - Include figures and tables whenever relevant.
 Avoid taking sceenshts rom original sources, instead, comeup with your own.

 - Critically evaluate each technology, algorithm, and tool.
 Discuss their pros and cons, credibility of assumptions, missing elements, performance results, and why each solution is applicable or not applicable to your particular problem.

 - Summary of each solution and a comparison between comparable solutions.
 Better to present this as a table.

 Before starting to write the literature review, first come up with an outline.
 This outline should contain the list of topics that you plan to write about.
 Those topics need to be ordered based on their importance and connection to each other.
-This helps you and your supervisor to identify missing topics as well as make sure your write up has a good flow.
-This is less time consuming and error prone than moving topics around once you written everything.
+This helps you and me to identify missing topics, and make sure your write up has a good flow.
+This is less time consuming and error-prone than moving topics around once you have written everything.
 At this stage you may also identify additional literature you may have to look into.